Amotekun foils robbery attack in Osun

 Adewinmbi cautioned motorists, especially those conveying expensive goods or items against night journeys.

-He stressed that if they must move at night, they should be wary about the routes they plied.
+He stressed that if they must move in the night, they should be wary about the routes they plied.
+(NAN)

 Disclaimer